prince-hope1975/contracts/cl4bwfknp03dijpnv3dsdgh2z.md

 ```
 - Line  114 destructures all the values from the `statement` variable.
 - On line 116 we determine the outcome of the game and return stores a "true" if Alice wins and a "false" if Bob wins
--line 117 transfers the total amount in the contract to the winner and then performs a commit.
+- Line 117 transfers the total amount in the contract to the winner and then performs a commit.
 - Lines 120 t0 123, each participant is notified of the outcome of the game.

 And that's it with our blockchain implementation.